 Big Bad: The Operator of course, though Alex is often treated as the greater threat by the characters.
 Depending on his true motives and alignment, the Hooded Man may also qualify.

 The Masked Man pulls this off for Jay and Jessica in Entry #52 when he stops Alex from shooting them.

 Jay attempts one in Entry #61 when he learns that Tim has once again become the Masked Man.
 Jay immediately rushes off to try and help him.
 All it gets him is another unpleasant encounter with the Masked Man in the next entry.

 Entry #76: Alex is holding Jessica at gunpoint when Hoody comes flying in (form the Operator's end of the tunnel, no less) and proceeds to tackle and strangle the gunman, giving Jessica time to escape.

-Entry #27, the start of what could be called season two, starts with Jay in a hotel with no idea how he got there.
-Entry #52, the 'season two' end, shows how Jay and Jessica got to the hotel and why they didn't remember anything.
+Entry #27, the start of season two, starts with Jay in a hotel with no idea how he got there.
+Entry #52, the season two end, shows how Jay and Jessica got to the hotel and why they didn't remember anything.

 Also, the first and last entry of Season 1 and 2 have both contained scenic footage of Jay driving down a road as he monologues through the text on screen.